momoragno/mcp-hospitality-hub/knowledge-base/MCP_TOOLS_REFERENCE.md

 Guest: "I'm in room 204"
 → getActiveBooking({ roomNumber: "204" })

-Guest: "Can you look up my reservation?
-Name is John Smith" → getActiveBooking({ guestName: "John Smith" })
+Guest: "Check my reservation for John Smith"
+→ getActiveBooking({ guestName: "John Smith" })

-Guest: "Check booking for john@example.com"
+Guest: "My booking confirmation is BOOK123"
-→ getActiveBooking({ guestEmail: "john@example.com" })
+→ getActiveBooking({ bookingId: "BOOK123" })
 ```

+**CRITICAL**:
-**IMPORTANT**: This tool is ONLY for existing bookings.
-Do NOT use this for checking availability for new bookings.
+- ❌ NEVER use this for checking availability for NEW bookings (use getAvailableRooms instead)
+- ✅ ALWAYS use when guest mentions they're currently staying or have an existing reservation

 ---

-### 3. getAvailableRooms
+### 2. getAvailableRooms
 **Purpose**: Check room availability for NEW bookings on specific dates

 **When to use**: